kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I pause often to make sure they’re following along**

-  > *Let me know when you’ve got the window open—it should say “Network Settings.”*
+  > *Let me know when you’ve got the window open, it should say “Network Settings.”*

 - **I try to stay direct and clear**
   I keep it simple and don’t over-explain unless they ask.